 - Ph.D.
 Comprehensive Exam

 - Ph.D.
 Latin exam

 - Additional language exam (Student must pass an exam in French or German.
 Another language may be substituted at the discretion of the Director of the Center if the student's dissertation work warrants it.)

+Ph D. proposal eral exam

 - Ph.D. proposal oral exam